-Besides physics experiments, Nikhef applies these Timepix and Timepix3 ASICs in proton radiography to enable the improvement of treatment plans for proton cancer therapy.
-In the images one sees the Time over Threshold measurement, the Time of Arrival measurement and the reconstruction of two electron tracks in a magnetic field.
+Besides physics experiments, Nikhef applies Timepix and Timepix3 ASICs in proton radiography to improve treatment plans for proton cancer therapy.
+The image shows the Time over Threshold measurement, the Time of Arrival measurement and the reconstruction of two electron tracks in a magnetic field.